ludvigak/FINUFFT.jl/README.md

 * Function calls mimic the C/C++ interface, with the exception that you don't need to pass the dimensions of any arrays in the argument (they are inferred using `size()`).
 * A vectorized call (performing multiple transforms, each with different coefficient vectors but the same set of nonuniform points) can now be performed using the same functions as the single-transform interface, detected from the size of the input arrays.
-* Both 64-bit and 32-bit precision calls are now supported using a single set of function names, switched by a `dtype` keyword argument for clarity.
+* Both 64-bit and 32-bit precision calls are now supported using a single set of function names.
+Which precision to use is inferred from the type of the input arrays, except for in the guru interface where the `dtype` argument is required for `finufft_makeplan`.
+(NOTE: The use of the `dtype` argument in the simple interface is deprecated as of v3.1.0)
 * The functions named `nufftDdN` return the output array.
 * In contrast, the functions named `nufftDdN!` take the output array as an argument.
 This needs to be preallocated with the correct size.
 * Likewise, in the guru interface, `finufft_exec` returns the output array,